 David chaired Kaye Scholer’s Executive Committee for an eight year term (1997-2004).
 Before joining Kaye Scholer, he was Chief Appellate Attorney and an Assistant United States Attorney in the Southern District of New York, an attorney with the United States Department of Justice, and law clerk to a federal judge.
 He is a Fellow of the American College of Trial Lawyers.
 He served as Chair of the Antitrust and Trade Regulation Committee of the Association of the Bar of the City of New York (1986-1989).

-David has been selected for inclusion in the 2013 editions of The Best Lawyers in America, which has continually recognized him for more than twenty years, in the practice areas of Antitrust Law, Bet-the-Company Litigation, Commercial Litigation and Product Liability Litigation Defendants.
-Additionally, he has been selected as a “Top Lawyer” by Litigation 2011 A Supplement To The American Lawyer & Corporate Counsel.
+David was recently recognized in the Litigation and Product Liability Lawyers (2014) Expert Guide by Legal Media Group.
+He was also selected for inclusion in the 2017 edition of The Best Lawyers in America, which has continually recognized him for more than twenty years, in the practice areas of Antitrust Law, Bet-the-Company Litigation, Commercial Litigation and Product Liability Litigation ‑ Defendants.
+Additionally, he has been selected as a “Top Lawyer” by Litigation 2011 ‑ A Supplement To The American Lawyer & Corporate Counsel.

-David has been a Visiting Lecturer at Rutgers School of Law from 2005 to 2010, where he taught Complex Civil Litigation.
+David has been a Visiting Lecturer at Rutgers School of law from 2005 to 2010, and he is now, and has been since 2013, an Adjunct Professor at the University of Miami School of Law where he teaches Complex Litigation.